Lessons & Coachings

 Aside from the purchasing/renting of the instruments for which I can refer reputable businesses, I can take care of purchasing most materials and supplies, saving you time and guesswork.
 The costs for the items can be reimbursed at the following lesson.

-Instruments and Subjects:
+Other Instruments and Subjects:

 In addition to violin and piano, lessons are available for viola, music theory and fundamentals (music notation, rhythms, harmony, musicianship).
 Cello coaching and practice guidance also available.
-Learn how to understand and read sheet music fast and it will not seem overwhelming, but fun!
+Learn how to understand and read sheet music rapidly and it will not seem overwhelming, but fun!
 Learn how to practice and it will be immensely rewarding!
 Learn how to learn and you can apply the process to any subject!

 If you would like a different perspective from your usual routine, then a one-time lesson, short-term lessons, or even practice sessions for any instrument can be arranged.